Azure/terraform-azure-modules/Contribute.md

 # Contributing to Terraform Verified Modules
 We only accept pull requests created by Microsoft employees for now.
 The following instructions will help you with the development of Azure Terraform verified modules.
+Please follow it step by step.

 ## Prerequisite
 Install the 1ES ([One Engineering Service](https://github.com/apps/1es-resource-management/Resource)) Management GitHub APP